Converse Barrier Functions via Lyapunov Functions: Robust converse barrier functions via Lyapunov functions

-In the absence of disturbance $d$, this recovers condition (3) for the barrier function in Theorem \ref{thm:rats}.
+with $\alpha_0(s)=-\alpha_3(\alpha_2^{-1}(c-s))$.
+Note that, compared with (\ref{eq:b2}), $B_c(x)$ now can take positive value and $\alpha_0(s)$ is defined for $s\in(0,c]$ as well.
+Nonetheless, while (\ref{eq:bc1}) agrees with (\ref{eq:b0}) for $B_c(x)\le 0$ in the absence of disturbance, it is in fact stronger than (\ref{eq:b0}) when $B_c(x)>0$ because $\alpha_0(s)<0$ for $s\in(0,c)$.
+This is not surprising because $B_c(x)$ is constructed using a Lyapunov function.
+Furthermore, in the absence of disturbance $d$, the strictly inequality (\ref{eq:pb}) established in the proof of Theorem \ref{thm:main} recovers condition (3) for the barrier function in Theorem \ref{thm:rats}.
 The author of \cite{ratschan2018converse} seems to be using this strict positiveness, as well as strict positiveness of $B$ on $W$, to indicate a robust barrier certificate.
-Here we formally define a robust barrier function by requiring condition (3) in Definition \ref{def:barrier} (or even (\ref{eq:pb})) to hold with under disturbance.
-This is in fact the case in the original definition \cite{prajna2004safety}.
+Here we formally define a robust barrier function by requiring condition (3) in Definition \ref{def:barrier} to hold with under disturbance.
 We also remark that, when the set $B(x)=0$ is compact, condition (3) in Theorem \ref{thm:rats} also holds under sufficiently small disturbance.
 The construction given by Theorem \ref{thm:main}, however, allows any disturbance of size $\delta'\in[0,\delta)$. \end{rem}

 \begin{rem} Another commonly used class of barrier functions is called reciprocal barrier functions \cite{ames2016control}, inspired by barrier methods from optimization \cite{forsgren2002interior}.
 Given a set $C$ defined by